github/codeql/docs/codeql/ql-language-reference/signatures.rst

 Signatures
 ##########

-Parameterised modules use signatures as a type system for their parameters.
+Parameterized modules use signatures as a type system for their parameters.
 There are three categories of signatures: **predicate signatures**, **type signatures**, and **module signatures**.

 Predicate signatures